awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/deployment.md

 * Sign in to the AWS Management Console, navigate to [QuickSight](https://quicksight.aws.amazon.com/)

-* If you did not have a QuickSight account, you need to sign up for QuickSight.
+* If you did not have a QuickSight account, you need to sign up for QuickSight(you need Administrator permission to sign up, [doc](https://docs.aws.amazon.com/quicksight/latest/user/setting-up-create-iam-user.html)).

 * Choose **Enterprise**, click continue